 - Don’t Ignore Routine Maintenance

 Some people assume that the easiest way to save money on heater maintenance is to simply ignore it.
 However, this is never a good strategy.
 Your heater is a complicated machine, with many sensitive individual components that need to be properly maintained.
 By calling for service once each year before you start using your system frequently, you can prevent the kind of wear and tear that eventually causes much larger problems.
 Professionals who inspect your burner flames, clean the blower, change the filters and remove dust from sensitive parts like the pilot light will ensure that your furnace remains efficient and prevent emergencies.
 The money you spend on service calls will be far less than the fallout from a potential breakdown and subsequent repairs.
+If you’ve been running an inefficient boiler for quite some time, there’s a big possibility that it’s been spiking up your energy bills.
+A boiler replacement is a long term investment that would cost a lot at first, but it will surely yield more savings in the long run due to the increased efficiency.
+You could check out this Worcester Life 8000 review to see what new modern boilers have to offer.

 - Audit Your Energy Usage